Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

 You have learned to gather information from fallen enemies without magic.
-You gain the following benefit:

-You can take 1 minute to eat the brain of a fallen enemy to gather flashes of information.
+* You can take 1 minute to eat the brain of a fallen enemy to gather flashes of information.
 Roll an Intelligence (Investigation) check.
 The amount of information and memories you can gather is determined by the DM depending on the result of your Investigation check.

 ### Yuan-ti High Magic

 **Prerequisite:** Level 6.

-You learn more of the magic typical of Yuan-ti.
+* You learn more of the magic typical of Yuan-ti.
 You learn the command spell and can cast it at will, without expending a spell slot.
 You also learn darkness and fear, each of which you can cast once without expending a spell slot.
 You regain the ability to cast those two spells in this way when you finish a long rest.
 Charisma is your spellcasting ability for all three spells.

 ### Yuan-ti Form

 **Prerequisite:** Level 12.

 You have learned to transform yourself, graining the following benefits:

-You learn the polymorph spell and can cast it without expending a spell slot.
+* You learn the polymorph spell and can cast it without expending a spell slot.
 But you can only transform into snakes.
 You can cast this spell a number of times equal to your Charisma modifier (minimum of once) and you regain all uses once you finish a long rest.
-You can use 3 of your uses to transform into a Naga (if you have the required level as described in the polymorph spell) You don’t get any spellcasting abilities of the chosen Naga.
+* You can use 3 of your uses to transform into a Naga (if you have the required level as described in the polymorph spell) You don’t get any spellcasting abilities of the chosen Naga.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>